 All the families were welcoming and grateful; many had went out of their way to prepare us meals after we installed the stoves in their home.
 A lot of the kids were excited to see us in the small villages.
 Even though I couldn’t speak much Spanish, a smile with a gift went a long way as far as communication and seeing their appreciation.

 Many of them assumed we were all either doctors or nurses but that only showed how much help was needed in the community.
 The military escorts you see were necessary considering the areas we passed through.
 It was definitely interesting to be a part of a traveling convoy.

 What tasks did you help accomplish on your visit?

 The ONIL designed safety stoves were installed in 77 homes, in roughly 20 villages surrounding Huehuetenango.
-The stoves we installed prevent common health complications that the makeshift stoves, e.g, open fire pits, smokers and brick burners, would cause.
-Issues such as respiratory problems, severe burns, home damage and even deaths.
+They prevent common health complications that makeshift stoves like open fire pits, smokers, and brick burners would cause; such as respiratory problems, severe burns, home damage and even death.

 I was also able to stay at the hospital for a day and help with patient transport after surgical procedures.
-I was’t able to scrub in but got to see a couple surgeries including a gull bladder get removed, a woman’s falling uterus be removed, and a cyst the size of a tennis ball removed from a little girl’s eye socket.
+I wasn’t able to scrub in, but got to see a couple surgeries including a gull bladder get removed, a woman’s falling uterus be removed, and a cyst the size of a tennis ball removed from a little girl’s eye socket.

 What was your biggest challenge?

 For me and many others it was the sleeping accommodations at the military base.
-The barracks housed both men and women; to sleep on hard small cots in a cold long barrack along with mosquitoes and unknown bugs of Central America, can’t be prepped for.
-Cold nights and many snoring men; I can’t recall much sleep that week.
+The barracks housed both men and women; sleeping on hard small cots in a cold long barrack along with mosquitoes and unknown bugs of Central America, can’t be prepped for.
+Cold nights and many snoring men, I can’t recall much sleep that week.
 The bathrooms weren’t ideal, but I had to embrace the living quarters because it was better than those we helped.